karthik-saiharsh/karthik-saiharsh/README.md

 - I'm 17 and am a college student.
 - I love programming and building stuff that can directly impact the lives of people postively.
 - I enjoy solving real world problems using tech
-- I own a Youtube Channel which is currently empty.
-But you should definitely check it out! (https://www.youtube.com/@edMire-today)

 ### Languages I know
 - Python